Dantoro/project_therapy/ideas/component_specific_ideas/clipboard_logic.md

 }
 ```

-* Timestamps can be stored either as chronological lists or sorted with most recent first.
+- Timestamps can be stored either as chronological lists or sorted with most recent first.
 Chronological (oldest to newest) is usually more natural, but most recent first may be useful for queries like “when was X last mentioned?”
-* If a value/entity is seen more than once, it updates the timestamp list (rather than storing duplicate keys).
+- For each entity, if a value/entity is seen more than once, it updates the timestamp list and replaces LatestInstance.
+FirstInstance is only set once, when the entity is first found.
+- Multi-word entities: for entities comprising more than one word, average the relevant HAN word-vectors.
+- Only store HAN vectors for the first and latest instance—no need to track "strongest instance" or any emotional intensity score.

 ## Permanent vs. Rolling Memory

 The Clipboard is a *persistent* memory feature: it is *not* cleared when STM or LTM are overwritten.
 As a result, it grows steadily over time, but the memory footprint is minimal compared to storing full raw text.
-Entity dictionaries with timestamp lists are very compact, especially for long-term use.
+Entity dictionaries with timestamp lists and two vector fields per entity (first and latest) are very compact, even for long-term use.

 If needed, it is possible to prune older timestamps for ultra-long-term users, or add a "last accessed" flag for efficient lookups, but by design the Clipboard is intended to keep as much clinically relevant entity history as possible.

 ## Why This Matters

-* **Complements abstraction:** While LTM summaries (SOAP notes) and generative models may lose specific details, the Clipboard preserves every recognized clinical entity.
+- **Complements abstraction:** While LTM summaries (SOAP notes) and generative models may lose specific details, the Clipboard preserves every recognized clinical entity and its HAN-level representation.
-* **Powers downstream modules:** DecisionMaker, ThreatAssessor, and the chatbot can query the Clipboard for real-time facts about symptoms, meds, or patterns (e.g., “has self-harm been mentioned before?”)
+- **Powers downstream modules:** DecisionMaker, ThreatAssessor, and the chatbot can query the Clipboard for real-time facts about symptoms, meds, or patterns (e.g., “has self-harm been mentioned before?”) as well as the exact text and a semantic vector from both first and latest mentions.
-* **Transparency:** The Clipboard is easily exportable as a timeline or event log for audit or clinical review.
+- **Transparency:** The Clipboard is easily exportable as a timeline or event log for audit or clinical review.

 ## Stanza Biomedical/Clinical Model